weixian-zhang/FoodTruckJunkie/README.md

 ### Secure Code Review

-This is an important step to finding security flaws in codes and is an enhancment to standard code reviews by focusing on high risk code modules, the company's security standards and industrial security compliances.
+This is an important step to finding security flaws in codes and is an enhancment to standard code reviews by focusing on high risk code modules, company's security standards and industrial security compliances.
 The following is a set of areas for reviews I will try to cover
 * Prepare for a secure code review by first understanding
   * at high-level how the App works